 What does a good set of teeth have to do with growing wheat?
-Back in 1903, Charles Saunders headed up grain research at Ottawa’s Central Experimental Farm in Ottawa.
+Back in 1903, strong>Charles Saunders headed up grain research at Ottawa’s Central Experimental Farm in Ottawa.
 He sometimes used his teeth for a mill and his mouth for an oven, chewing wheat grains into dough to determine their flour and bread quality.
 Saunders cross-bred wheat varieties from Eastern Europe and India to create a hybrid that would thrive in Canadian conditions.
 His crowning achievement, Marquis wheat, dominated the prairies due to its short growing season and resistance to disease.